 GuSH Research grants provide small grants of $750 to graduate students for forwarding their research at Carnegie Mellon University.
 Grants are provided by the Graduate Student Assembly and the Provost’s Office, and are managed by the Office of the Assistant Vice Provost for Graduate Education.
 GuSH grants are intended to be used against costs incurred in the completion of research required for a graduate degree at Carnegie Mellon.
 These funds are intended to be utilized by students whose personal or departmental resources have been exhausted.
 A graduate student is eligible for one grant in each fiscal year (July 1 to June 30) they are a graduate student.
 The GuSH application form can be accessed here.

-Spring 2018: Application opens on Jan16 and closes on Feb 2
+Spring 2019: Application opens on January 15 and closes on January 27

 GuSH Crosswalk Seed Grant